Ujjwal-Techie/Landing-Page/README.md

   ## Hello Friends 👋👋
  I have made a beginner friendly non-responsive portfolio website for your better understanding and Code analysis If you're a true beginner in learning web development.
 I have made the whole website section wise for the better understanding to understand the code and sections with improved readability you can find the code beginner friendly which helps you in learning the web development quickly and easily.

- Fork and download this, to start your learning journey, Share On your linkedin after amending your changes and [Tag me using 👉](https://www.linkedin.com/in/ujjwal-sharma-763534223) to showcase your New Changes and creativity.
+ Fork and download this, to start your learning journey, Share On your linkedin after amending your changes and [👉 Tag me using 👈 ](https://www.linkedin.com/in/ujjwal-sharma-763534223) to showcase your New Changes and creativity.

- You can find the whole code and pages in the secondary branch.
+ You can find the whole code and files in the secondary branch.